The Full Moon occurs at 13.29pm BST on August 15th at 22 degrees 24′ Aquarius.

 A Full Moon shows whatever seeds we planted at the New Moon maturing and becoming ripe, being illuminated, so that we can clearly see and understand our course of action and it’s results.
 The harvest could be abundant, bountiful or be deficient, and not quite what we hoped for.
 With the Moon at her peak, our emotions and instincts can be increased, the veil between the seen and the unseen realms is also thinnest at this time.

 From here the Moon begins to wane, diminish, so it is not an ideal time to start anything new.
 It is more a time to reflect – and depending on the results of our harvest, either keep and reinforce the beneficial or release and let go of anything that is not working or has become dysfunctional.

 In Leo there is a stellium – the Sun, Mercury, Venus and Mars are all there.
-Venus is conjuct the Sun – exact on August 14th at 7.07am BST, 21 degrees 11′ Leo, as they both quinqunx Pluto.
+Venus is conjunct the Sun – exact on August 14th at 21 degrees 11′ Leo.
+The Sun and Venus will simultaneously quinqunx Pluto.

 All this fire, could lead to some emotional and verbal explosions.
 Some shocks and surprises.